“The day o’ reckoning will soon be upon us. Heed these words sinners and repent! Death is coming… death!”

 “Can I help you?” he asked peering over his glasses.

-“I don’t know, but I hope you can,” she swallowed hard then took a deep breath, steadying her nerves, reading herself for her big announcement.
+“I don’t know, but I hope you can,” she swallowed hard then took a deep breath, steadying her nerves in readiness for her big announcement.
 “My name’s Ann Falk… I, I mean Annaldra.”

 The man’s jaw dropped as he stared at her in disbelief.
-“No, it can’t be,” he eventually said as a grin grew on his face.
+“No, it can’t be,” he eventually said as a grin grew across his face.
 “Wee, Annaldra.
 Is it really you?”

-“Yes, yes, it’s me,” she blurted out, her face radiating joy.
+“Yes, yes, it’s me,” she blurted, her face radiating joy.
 The dream she’d had all her life, of discovering her roots, became a reality at that precise moment.
 She wanted to punch the air and jump for joy, but she didn’t; instead, she tried to contain her excitement.

 The man leant forward and embraced her and for a moment her mind flashed with images she was sure were memories from her childhood; a doll, a musical box, a boy, laughter, a child on a boys back playing horses, singing, and clapping.